 Great arrow point for squirrels, birds, and other small game

-G5 Outdoors Small Game Fixed-Blade Broadhead
+G5® Outdoors Small Game Fixed-Blade Broadhead

-Great small game head!
+Great point for small game